bits-of-rust/episode-001/README.md

 ## Script

-You have installed [Rust][rust-lang] so lets use it to compile a rust program.
+We have installed [Rust][rust-lang] so lets use it to compile a rust program.
 Open a file `hello.rs` and enter the following code

 ```rust
 fn main() {